 The preparation of financial statements requires management to make judgements, estimates and assumptions that affect the amounts reported for assets and liabilities as at the balance sheet date and the amounts reported for the revenues and expenses during the year.
 However, the nature of estimation means that actual outcomes could differ from those estimates.
-The key judgements and estimation uncertainty that have a significant risk of causing material adjustment to the carrying amounts of assets and liabilities within the next financial year are as follows:
+The key judgements and estimation uncertainty that have a significant risk of causing substantial adjustment to the carrying amounts of assets and liabilities within the next financial year are as follows:

 Item Uncertainties Effect if Actual Results Differ from Assumptions Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
 The current economic climate makes it uncertain that the Authority will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets.
-The current carrying value of noncurrent assets as at 31 st March 2014 is £307,606k If the useful life of assets is reduced, depreciation increases and the carrying amount of the assets falls.
-It is estimated that the annual depreciation charge for buildings would increase by £1,085k for every year that useful lives had to be reduced.
-Provisions The Authority has made provision for potential claims for past events that may result in a transfer of economic benefits.
-The provisions provide for cover against potential legal claims, possible employee, premises, fleet and MMI levy related payments and outstanding motor insurance claims yet to be settled.
-The current carrying value of provisions as at 31st March 2014 is £6,382k If provisions were overstated by 10% the provision would reduce by £638k Pensions Liability Estimation of the net liability to pay pensions depend on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+The current carrying value of noncurrent assets as at 31 st March 2015 is £325,245k If the useful life of assets is reduced, depreciation increases and the carrying amount of the assets falls.
+It is estimated that the annual depreciation charge for buildings would increase by £925k for every year that useful lives had to be reduced.
+Pensions Liability Estimation of the net liability to pay pensions depend on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 Two firms of consulting actuaries are engaged (one for the Local Government Pension Scheme and another for the Firefighters scheme) to provide the Authority with expert advice about the assumptions to be applied.
-The current carrying value of the pension liability as at 31 st March 2014 is £5,338,725k.
+The current carrying value of the pension liability as at 31 st March 2015 is £6,293,941k.
 The effects of the net pensions liability of changes in individual assumptions can be measured.
-For instance, a 0.1% decrease in the discount rate assumption for the combined fire fighter pension scheme would result in an approximate 2% increase in the pension liability, in the region of £96.4m.
+For instance, a 0.1% decrease in the discount rate assumption for the combined fire fighter pension scheme would result in an approximate 2% increase in the pension liability, in the region of £116.9m.
 However the assumptions interact in complex ways.
 An increase or decrease in liability due to estimates being corrected as a result of experience can be offset by a decrease or increase attributable to updating of the assumptions.
 A sensitivity analysis is included under note 31